spalte/OIDCRedirect/README.md

 # OIDC Redirect

-OIDC Redirect is a small Node server that allows [OHIF](https://ohif.org), or other OIDC enabled apps, running on a host that has already been authenticated by some other means (ie. local login, VM displayed to only to an authenticated user, etc.) to immediately connect to a Google Cloud Healthcare PACS.
+OIDC Redirect is a small Node server that allows [OHIF](https://ohif.org), or other OIDC enabled apps, running on a host that has already been authenticated by some other means (ie. local login, VM displayed only to an authenticated user, etc.) to immediately connect to a Google Cloud Healthcare PACS.
 OIDC Redirect will use environment variables to determine the logged-in user.

 The server is meant to be run and bound to the loopback address (127.0.0.1) of authenticated host.
 The server will blindly return tokens to any callers.